ripperkumar/Web-Automation-Reference/README.md

 **GUIDELINES**
 - Time Limit -  3 Work Days
-- Pick the tech stack for which you have been trained
+- Pick the tech stack on which you have been trained during the onboarding exercise
 - Create branch under this project by your name and make commit only in that branch